mlynch/mlynch.github.com/_posts/2013-01-22-business-plan-contests.markdown

 If you look at what is happening in more advanced startup communities like SF and NY, absolutely no one ever talks about BPCs.
 There is a reason: they just don't make sense for most companies.

-__Skip it and start working on building your fucking business instead of fantasizing about it.__
+__Skip it and start working on building your business instead of fantasizing about it.__

 *What are your thoughts?
 Do you find BPCs valuable?
 Am I just plain wrong?
 Please leave a comment below.*